haiiliin/pyabaqus/docs/source/getting_started.rst

             abaqus = os.environ['ABAQUS_BAT_PATH']
         os.system('{} cae -noGUI {}'.format(abaqus, os.path.abspath(sys.argv[0])))

-In this package, the :py:meth:`~abaqus.Mdb.Mdb.Mdb.saveAs` method is reimplemented, if you call this method in your script (i.e., `mdb.saveAs('model.cae')`), the Python interpreter (not Abaqus Python interpreter) will use the **abaqus** command to submit this script to Abaqus, when it is submited to Abaqus, `saveAs` will be just a normal method to save the model because `pyabaqus` is not installed in Abaqus Python interpreter.
+In this package, the :py:meth:`~abaqus.Mdb.Mdb.Mdb.saveAs` method is reimplemented, if you call this method in your script (i.e., `mdb.saveAs('model.cae')`), the Python interpreter (not Abaqus Python interpreter) will use the **abaqus** command to submit this script to Abaqus, when it is submited to Abaqus, :py:meth:`~abaqus.Mdb.Mdb.Mdb.saveAs` will be just a normal method to save the model because `pyabaqus` is not installed in Abaqus Python interpreter.

-In the output script, we might not have to use the `saveAs` method, then another similar method `openOdb` is also reimplemented:
+In the output script, we might not have to use the :py:meth:`~abaqus.Mdb.Mdb.Mdb.saveAs` method, then another similar method :py:meth:`~abaqus.Session.Session.Session.openOdb` is also reimplemented:

 .. code-block:: python